apollographql/apollo-client-devtools/README.md

 If you're seeing an error that's being caused by the devtools, please open an issue on this repository with a detailed explanation of the problem and steps that we can take to replicate the error.

-## Publishing

-Release process, for those with permission:

-1. Verify that your changes work as expected by loading the extension as an "unpacked extension" locally for each browser.
-2. Update the `./package.json` and `./src/extension/manifest.json` version numbers.
-3. Commit changes and tag your version as a github release.
-4. Publish a new version to npm using `npm publish` in the root of the project.
-We're publishing to npm to allow other projects to have a dependency on devtools.
-5. Run `npm run zip` to pack all of the builds for submission.
-6. Create a new release in the Chrome/Firefox web stores (following the instructions for each browser in the sections below), uploading the zip bundle.

 ### Chrome

 #### Testing locally